czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 ![png](/images/The-Effect-of-PCR-on-scRNAseq_files/The-Effect-of-PCR-on-scRNAseq_3.png)

-These plots are useful for gaining an intuition about how noise in our data affects the result.
+These plots are useful for gaining an intuition about how noise in the generative process affects the data.
 There is a clear difference between these two effects: noise in the size of the library makes the Poisson-derived curve slightly "fuzzier", but it also raises the bottom end of the distribution because the cells with high coverage are able to recover rare genes.
 Noise in the gene expression lowers the top line and spreads out the distribution, because genes are less evenly distributed and so they are found in fewer cells than would be expected based on average expression.
 In reality we tend to see a combination of these two effects.
 For this post we'll just eyeball some parameters that look like the droplet data.

 ```python